High Tibial Osteotomy

 Complications following high tibial osteotomy may include infection, skin necrosis, non-union (failure of the bones to heal), nerve injury, blood vessel injury, failure to correct the varus deformity, compartment syndrome, and deep vein thrombosis or blood clots.

-If you would like to have additional information on knee treatments or would like to learn more about high tibial osteotomy, please contact the office of Dr. Okoroha, high tibial osteotomy surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan, and beyond.
+If you would like to have additional information on knee treatments or would like to learn more about high tibial osteotomy, please contact the office of Dr. Okoroha, high tibial osteotomy surgeon serving the communities of Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.